 DrillOrDrop reports on planning applications, appeals and judicial reviews for fracking and onshore oil and gas operations.

-They are listed alphabetically by county.
-We’ll update as we hear about new information.
 Please let us know about any applications that are missing from the list.
 Please also tell us if any of this information is incomplete or inaccurate.
 Get in touch here.

 Bramleymoor Lane, Marsh Lane

 INEOS Shale expected to submit a planning application in May 2017.
 On 28 February, Derbyshire County Council decided that the plans for a vertical well did not need an environmental impact assessment (details).
 On 24 January, Eckington Parish Council, which represents Marsh Lane, voted unanimously against the proposal.
 Key facts, links and timeline